-5 credit hours
+6 credit hours

-- 3 Theory Hours = 45 Contact Hours Over 15 weeks, students will spend 150 minutes per week in lectures, class discussions, and examinations (37.5-45 hours for the semester).
+- 3 Theory Hours (virtual or face to face) = 45 Contact Hours over 15 weeks, students will spend 150 minutes per week in lectures, class discussions, and examinations (37.5-45 hours for the semester).
 Instructional time includes a 3-hour final exam.
-Out of class work includes preparation for class, preparation for exams/quizzes and homework and is estimated at around 450 minutes per week (which breaks down to about 64 minutes per day). - 2 Clinical Hours = 80 Contact Hours Over 15 weeks, students will spend a variable amount of time in the clinical setting per week for a total of 80 hours in the 15 weeks.
-For the weeks that the student is in the clinical setting, the student will spend 300-450 minutes per week in preparation for patient care and assignment activities (which breaks down to about 43-64 minutes per day).
+Out of class work includes homework and preparation for exams and quizzes and is estimated at around 450 minutes per week. - 3 Clinical Hours = 120 Contact Hours (40 in Lab and 80 in clinical)